neondatabase/website/content/docs/introduction/billing.md

 | 6             | 6    | 24 GB  |
 | 7             | 7    | 28 GB  |

 A connection from a client or application activates a compute.
 Activity on the connection keeps the compute in an `Active` state.
-A defined period of inactivity places the compute into an `Idle` state.
+A defined period of inactivity (5 minutes by default) places the compute into an `Idle` state.

 Factors that affect _Compute time_ include:

 - The number of active computes
 - The size of each compute
-- The _Auto-suspend_ feature, which suspends a compute after a period of inactivity.
-The default is five minutes.
-Neon [Pro plan](../introduction/pro-plan) users can configure the suspension threshold or disable _Auto-suspend_ entirely.
+- The _Auto-suspend_ feature, which suspends a compute after five minutes of inactivity.Neon [Pro plan](../introduction/pro-plan) users can increase or decrease the suspension timeout or disable _Auto-suspend_ entirely.
 - The _Autoscaling_ feature, which allows you to set a minimum and maximum compute size.
-Computing capacity scales up and down between these boundaries based on workload.
+Computing capacity automatically scales up and down between these boundaries based on workload.

 <Admonition type="note">
 Neon uses a small amount of _Compute time_, included in your billed amount, to perform a periodic check to ensure that your computes can start and read and write data.